whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 The part about _"[...] is also true if the image has no src value [...]"_ lead me to the assumption that if I remove the `src` attribute from the HTML element, then the browser might consider the load of the image as being **complete**d and will properly close the established TCP socket.

-So let me just try to remove the `src` attribute in the unmount cycle of the component!
+So let me just try to remove the `src` attribute before I remove the element from the DOM!

 ## I hope we'll learn something new here...